 Chinese-built power plant guards light for war-torn Iraq

-WASIT, Feb.
-13 (Xinhua) -- Alongside the Tigris River in Wasit Province, Iraq's largest thermal power plant stands tall.
+Staff members from China and Iraq check the operation of the generator units at the Wasit Power Plant, in Wasit Province, Iraq, Feb.
+10, 2025.
+Alongside the Tigris River in Wasit Province, Iraq's largest thermal power plant stands tall.
 With six generator units boasting a total installed capacity of 2,540 megawatts, the Wasit Power Plant, constructed and maintained by Shanghai Electric Group, roars day and night, generating electricity for tens of thousands of families, bringing the light of hope to this war-torn country.

-As Iraq's largest thermal power plant, it has generated nearly 160 billion kilowatt-hours of electricity by the end of January this year.
-At the peak of its power generation, it ensured 70 percent of the power supply in the capital Baghdad while providing the entire country with 20 percent of its power needs.
+As Iraq's largest thermal power plant, by the end of January this year, it has generated nearly 160 billion kilowatt-hours of electricity, providing the entire country with 20 percent of its power needs.

 The Chinese-built plant has also made great contributions to the economic and social development of Iraq.
 The project has created nearly 3,000 jobs for locals, and trained a large number of Iraqi engineering construction and power technical talents.